$912,500

 You must show why another person or company is legally responsible for what happened.
 That can involve driving errors, unsafe property conditions, careless supervision, or other preventable choices.

+Under Illinois law, the standard jury instruction on negligence (IPI 10.01) defines the duty of ordinary care.
 If you want a clear explanation of the “duty” concept that shows up in Illinois injury cases, this post is a good start:

 Duty of Care in Illinois Injury Cases Explained